Our Team

 Robert Bradford, Risk and Finance Manager

-Regulatory Compliance Consultant for Community Bank of Texas, Redstone Business Consultant, Housing Community, and Economic Development for six years developing reliable cash flow projection process and management, directed full-scale accounting activities; JPMorgan Chase/SVP Loans Operations Financial Controller and other positions 14 years.
+Regulatory Compliance Consultant for Community Bank of Texas, Redstone Business Consultant, Housing Community, and Economic Development for six years, developing a reliable cash flow projection process and management, directed full-scale accounting activities; JPMorgan Chase/SVP Loans Operations Financial Controller, and other positions for 14 years.
 Houston Downtown Management District.

 Sean A. Haley, Ph.D., Executive Director